harmony-one/horizon/docs/README.md

 Create an [Infura Account](https://infura.io/) and create an ethereum project.
 Add the INFURA_PROJECT_ID to the `.env` file.

 **Harmony node**
-There is a pull request which needs to be pushed to Harmony Testnet to enable the bridging functionality. [we need this PR to be pushed to testnet (should be done by May 27th, 2022)](https://github.com/harmony-one/harmony/pull/3872).
+There is a pull request which needs to be pushed to Harmony Testnet to enable the bridging functionality. [[WIP] MMR-HardFork: add go-merklemountainrange and modified merkle proof logic](https://github.com/harmony-one/harmony/pull/3872).

 ### Funding the Deployer Account

 **Local Deployer Accounts**
-Harmony localnet has a default account of `0xA5241513DA9F4463F1d4874b548dFBAC29D91f34` which has funds, as defined in core/genesis.go.
-The private key for this address is `1f84c95ac16e6a50f08d44c7bde7aff8742212fda6e4321fde48bf83bef266dc`

-For testing purposes we used account `0x8875fc2A47E35ACD1784bB5f58f563dFE86A8451` and funded it with 1000 ONE on localnet and 1 ETH on Ropsten, but you can use any acccount you like as long as you know the private key or mnemonic.
+We have left the private keys for both localgeth and Harmony localnet in the .env.example files. **These keys are known publicly and should never be used in any production setting**

+There is a funding script `000_fund_deployer.ts` which will transfer funds to the deployer account of your choosing, you just need to update the `PRIVATE_KEY` in the `.env` file with the private key to your account.
+By default we have left the harmony localnet key in `.env.example` but it is recommended you change it.

 **Testnet Funding of Accounts**
-Create a deployer account and fund it in both Harmony Testnet and Ropsten using Faucets.
+Create a deployer account and fund it in both Harmony Testnet and Ethereum Testnet using Faucets.
 Add the PRIVATE_KEY to the `.env` file

-* [Here](https://ropsten.oregonctf.org/) is a ropsten faucet.
 * [Here](http://dev.faucet.easynode.one/) is a devnet faucet.
 * [Here](https://faucet.pops.one/) is a testnet faucet.
+* [Here](https://faucet.sepolia.dev/) is a sepolia faucet.
+* [Here](https://ropsten.oregonctf.org/) is a ropsten faucet.

-To fund your harmony account use the [harmony cli](https://docs.harmony.one/home/general/wallets/harmony-cli) or metamask and transfer funds from the following account.
+*We recommend using faucets and metamsk for funding.
+But another alternative to fund your harmony account is to use the [harmony cli](https://docs.harmony.one/home/general/wallets/harmony-cli).*

 ## Smart Contracts